Easy Milk Bread (No Tangzhong Method)

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!

-Easy Milk Bread Recipe (No Tangzhong)
+Easy Milk Bread (No Tangzhong Method)

 Recipe Video